gio256/moz/README.md

 # Moz
-A memory allocation library with a focus on performance and composability.
+A (WIP) memory allocation library with a focus on performance and composability.